GibreelAbdullah/hadith-search-api/README.md

+# OLD ARCHIVED VERSION.
+USE [Hadith Search API 2.0](https://github.com/GibreelAbdullah/hadith-search-api-2.0)

-# This service provides the Search functionality in hadithhub.com
+## This service provides the Search functionality in hadithhub.com

 ## Reason for a separate service